Jiab77/raspberry-pi-photo-frame/README.md

 scp -r ~/Images/* ubuntu@your-pi-host:~/raspberry-pi-photo-frame/images/
 ```

 Once done, make sure that the demo mode is disabled.
-You can now refresh your current window or rerun the starting script. :tada:
+You can now refresh your current window or re-run the starting script. :tada:

 ## Preview